ccalobeto/ccalobeto/README.md

 Hi ![](https://user-images.githubusercontent.com/18350557/176309783-0785949b-9127-417c-8b55-ab5a4333674e.gif)My name is Carlos León
 ===================================================================================================================================

-I'm an Electronic Engineer with a background in the telecommunications and nutrition industries.
-In 2015, I reached a turning point in my career when I began developing open-source tools to solve real-world problems at the telco company where I worked.
-That experience sparked a deep interest in software and data.

-In 2018, I completed the MITx MicroMasters program in Statistics and Data Science, which opened the door to consulting and data science roles in the private sector starting in 2020.
-During that time, I gained hands-on experience delivering insights and building data products across industries.

-In my most recent role, I discovered a passion for data visualization — transforming raw data into intuitive and impactful visual narratives.
-Since 2023, I’ve been focusing on front-end development and interactive data storytelling.
-I'm currently building web-based tools that make complex data and ideas more accessible through visualization.

 * 🌍  I'm based in Lima, Perú
-* 🖥️  See my blog at [carlos leon](http://www.carlosleon.dev)
+* 🖥️  See my Portfolio at [carlos leon](http://www.carlosleon.dev)
-* ✉️  You can contact me at [leon.calobeto@gmail.com](mailto:leon.calobeto@gmail.com)
+* ✉️  You can contact me at [leon.calobeto.leon@gmail.com](mailto:leon.calobeto@gmail.com)
+* 🚀  Working on a social media project
-* 🧠  Currently working on social-economical projects and learning Svelte in the process!
+* 🧠  I learning Svelte.
+* 🤝 I'm open to collaborating on exciting projects as a data visualization developer.

 ### Skills